List of Nashville Sounds coaches

 The Nashville Sounds Minor League Baseball team has played in Nashville, Tennessee, since being established in 1978 as an expansion team of the Double-A Southern League.
 They moved up to Triple-A in 1985 as members of the American Association before joining the Pacific Coast League in 1998.
 With the restructuring of the minor leagues in 2021, they were placed in the Triple-A East, which became the International League in 2022.
-The team has utilized 54 coaches throughout its history.
-These include 27 pitching coaches, 21 hitting coaches, 1 bench coach, 2 bullpen coaches, 2 general coaches, and 1 development coach.
-As of the 2023 season, the Sounds' coaching staff is led by manager Rick Sweet and includes Jeremy Accardo (pitching), Al LeBoeuf (hitting), Patrick McGuff (bullpen), Liu Rodríguez (general), and Ned Yost IV (general).
+In the 2025 season, the Sounds' coaching staff is led by manager Rick Sweet and includes Eric Bunnell (general), Tim Doherty (hitting), Zack Jones (hitting), Bryan Leslie (pitching), Justin Meccage (pitching), and David Tufo (bench).